 Yes, telehealth can treat a UTI for most adult women with classic uncomplicated lower-urinary-tract symptoms.
-IDSA 2024 guidelines explicitly support empirical antibiotic treatment for this population without requiring a urine culture — which means a licensed nurse practitioner can review a short intake and e-prescribe a first-line antibiotic to your pharmacy the same day.
+IDSA 2024 guidelines explicitly support empirical antibiotic treatment for this population without requiring a urine culture — which means a licensed clinician can review a short intake and e-prescribe a first-line antibiotic to your pharmacy when appropriate.
 Here's exactly when telehealth works, when it doesn't, and what the process looks like.

 Yes, telehealth treats uncomplicated lower UTIs in non-pregnant adults effectively.
 IDSA guidelines support empirical antibiotic treatment based on symptoms alone — burning, urgency, and frequency without fever, flank pain, or systemic illness.
-A licensed clinician reviews a structured intake, rules out complicating factors, and sends a first-line antibiotic to your pharmacy.
-Most visits resolve within 2 hours during business days.
+A licensed clinician reviews a structured intake, rules out complicating factors, and sends a first-line antibiotic to your pharmacy when appropriate.
+Review timing depends on case complexity and pharmacy processing.

 A UTI is one of the most studied conditions in telehealth, and one of the best-suited.
 Here's why: the diagnosis is primarily clinical.
 Unlike conditions that require a physical exam or lab test to distinguish possibilities, uncomplicated lower UTI has a specific, well-characterized symptom pattern — burning with urination (dysuria), sudden urgency, frequent small voids, sometimes suprapubic pressure.
 When two or more of these symptoms are present, the positive predictive value for UTI is above 90% per IDSA — high enough that empirical treatment is standard of care.